martingraham/vesper/README.md

 Libraries
 ---------
-Vesper uses D3, JQuery, Leaflet (and plug-ins) and an adapted version of JSZip.
-And one of our own libraries.
+Vesper uses D3, JQuery, JQuery-UI, Leaflet (and plug-ins) and an adapted version of JSZip.
+And one of our own general purpose libraries.

 Runnables
 ---------